 10. Starting with the left stitch holder, slip all 12 stitches (starting with the most left) onto your knitting needle.
 Next, slip all 12 stitches from the right stitch holder onto the same knitting needle (starting with the most left).
 You will now have 24 stitches back on your needle and you have just rejoined your row.

 11. Row 1: (RS) K1, *P2, K2 repeat from * until you have 3 stitches.
 P2, K1

 12. Row 2: (WS) P1, *K2, P2 repeat from * until you have 3 stitches.
 K2, P1

 Repeat the last two rows until work measures 8” (9”) from the rejoined stitch row.

 13. Bind-off in pattern, and cut an 18” yarn tail.
 Thread the tail onto your knitters’ sewing needle.

 TIP: Binding off in pattern means you continue to knit and purl your 2x2 rib as you bind off each stitch in your bind-off row.
 Maintaining the 2x2 stitch in your bind off row means your edge will still be stretchy after you bind off all of your stitches.
 If you only knit all the stitches in your bind-off row, your edge would stretch out and will become longer than your cast-on edge.

-14. Fold the headband so that the right sides are together (wrong sides facing out), place the Cast-On and Bind-Off edges together, lining up the rib pattern, stitch for stitch.
+14. Fold the headband so that the Cast-On and Bind-Off edges but up to eachtogether, lining up the rib pattern, stitch for stitch.